Register Now for IStorm 2024!

 ISWEP has partnered with IDALS and Polk County SWCD to implement the Rain Campaign.
 Like an umbrella, our built environment sheds water instead of allowing it to naturally soak into the ground leading to flooding and water quality problems.
 To achieve goals of better stormwater management and improved local water quality, cities across the Des Moines Metro have created funding programs for the residents to make it easier for them to be a part of these water solutions.

 Every two years ISWEP conducts the Stormwater Utility Fee and Management Survey to determine current utility rates and stormwater program capacities.
-ISWEP completed surveying cities across Iowa in late 2019 and has published the results for member organizations.
-Results will be released to the public mid-2020.
+ISWEP completed surveying cities across Iowa in late 2022 and has published the results for member organizations.
+Results are available.
 Results discovered through the survey will help communities make informed decisions about creating a new utility or for altering existing utilities.

 ISWEP has partnered with the Iowa DNR to host workshops intended for professionals dealing with industrial and commercial facilities and stormwater permitting, which involves General Permits #1 and #3.
 This training opportunity has been developed to help those facilities understand their permitting requirements, develop pollution prevention plans, and implement best management practices with the goal of staying in compliance.